FAQs about MdDS

 Several years ago, I had MdDS that spontaneously resolved.
 Will I develop this again if I go on another cruise?

-Some individuals who have had MdDS that had resolved subsequently redeveloped symptoms after a subsequent cruise.
+Some individuals who have had MdDS that resolved redeveloped symptoms after a subsequent cruise.
 (However, there are some who did not.)
 Many describe a more prolonged period of MdDS symptoms with each episode.
 Therefore, the recommendation is to avoid further cruises to minimize the likelihood that MdDS will recur.

 I have MdDS.
 Will symptoms become worse if I go on a cruise or undertake extended travel by air, train, or car?